Scunnies/pands-problem-sheet/README.md

 Initially I had over-coded this and ran into difficulties straightaway.
 I had mistakenly thought from my research that the program would have to read my text line by line.
 Taking away a couple of lines and simplifying it meant that it ran better for me.

-The program iterates through code in the ‘for’ loop detecting and counting lowercase and uppercase instances of the letter ‘E’, of which there are a total of 79.
+The program iterates through code in the `for` loop detecting and counting lowercase and uppercase instances of the letter ‘E’, of which there are a total of 79.

 ### REFERENCES:
 - https://stackoverflow.com/questions/18647707/count-letters-in-a-text-file